The Challenges of Selling Your Inherited Home

 - Move into it

 - Sell it

-Most people who inherit a house in Fort Lauderdale already own their own house in a location that they picked for some reason or another and don’t want to move again.
+Most people who inherit a house in Fort Lauderdale or in Broward County already own their own house in a location that they picked for some reason or another and don’t want to move again.
 They are then only left with two options.
 However, becoming a landlord when you’ve never been one is often not an option for many people with full-time jobs who don’t want to take on the extra stress of dealing with tenants.
 Most people will opt to sell the house as quickly as possible.